Record $1.6 billion jackpot up for grabs in Tuesday's Mega Millions drawing

 Both lottery jackpots have been increased recently by rule changes that have reduced the chances of winning.
 The odds of winning Mega Millions were raised a year ago from 1 in 259 million to generate larger prizes.

-Additional reporting by Brendan O'Brien in Milwaukee, editing by Larry King
+Additional reporting by Brendan O'Brien in Milwaukee, Stephen Nellis and Paresh Dave in San Francisco; Editing by Lisa Shumaker and David Gregorio